 From the outside, it has a more premium appearance than many rivals.
-At £28,000, it’s great value for money, considering it has a similar appearance to an Audi Q7.
+At £28,000, the Sorento is great value for money, considering it has a similar appearance to an Audi Q7.
 The only engine is a 2.2-litre diesel.
 This isn’t problematic though – it’s a refined unit and returns almost 50mpg – quite impressive considering its four-wheel-drive system and size.

 Have a go with our Kia Sorento configurator to see how much you could save, direct from Kia dealers across the UK.

-One of the best things about the Qashqai is the way it drives – unlike the longer X-Trail, you’ll find it’s more like a hatchback from behind the wheel, and drives much like a normal car.
+One of the best things about the Qashqai is the driving experience – unlike the longer X-Trail, you’ll find it’s more like a hatchback from behind the wheel, and drives much like a normal car.
 All engines will give perky performance, but the 1.6-litre diesel combines this with an impressive 60mpg.
 This means it’s certainly worth consideration if you aren’t in need of a seven-seater.

-Try our Nissan Qashqai configurator to find the best deals – carwow users have shaved an average of £2,400 off the price of a new Qashqai.
+Try our Nissan Qashqai configurator to find great deals – carwow users have shaved an average of £2,400 off the price of a new Qashqai.

 The Ford Kuga is another five-seater but, if you don’t need the rear-most two, it’s a great performing SUV to consider.
 The latest versions have an updated four-wheel-drive system that means it’ll cope well when the going gets tough.
 Attached to the 2.0-litre diesel engine, it’ll still return over 60mpg.

-The interior isn’t as impressive – overall quality can’t quite match Nissan’s offerings and the dashboard will take time to get used there’s a myriad of switches placed hap-hazardly.
-At £20,995 however, it’s relatively good value for money and worth consideration if you’re on a budget.
+The Kuga’s interior isn’t as impressive – overall quality can’t quite match Nissan’s offerings and the dashboard will take time to get used there’s a myriad of switches placed haphazardly.
+At £20,995 however, the Kuga is relatively good value for money and worth consideration if you’re on a budget.

-Our Ford Kuga configurator will help you get the best deal, straight from the UK’s most trusted Ford dealers.
+Our Ford Kuga configurator will help you get a great deal, straight from the UK’s most trusted Ford dealers.